Dynamical Programming for off-the-grid dynamic Inverse Problems: Preliminary results

 For technical reasons we permit curves $\g$ which may not be continuous at points $t$ where $\h(t)=0$.
-Heuristically, the location $\g(t)$ is not necessarily important if the particle has no mass and cannot be observed.
-The other technical requirements for the set $\HGF$ is that it must be a complete separable metric space, as explored in the following lemma.
-We follow the suggestion of \cite[Prop.
-3.6]{BrediesUnbalanced} who used the flat metric on the space $\enscond{\h\delta_\g\in\MC^+(\X)}{(\h,\g)\in\HG,\ \h\geq 0}$. \begin{lemma} Define $\metric\colon\HGF\times\HGF\to\hc{0}{+\infty}$ by
+Intuitively, the location $\g(t)$ is not necessarily meaningful if the particle has no mass and cannot be observed.